 Ruth Offer, 35, lives in Northwood, Middlesex, is an environmentalist working for a recycling company and the mother of an eight month-old baby girl, Nicole.

-The first dates: Ruth met Rob, 37, a property developer and Jack, 39, an entrepreneur.
-Her verdict?
 “I didn’t find either of them easy company – although they were both in very well paid jobs, they both seemed miserable and didn’t appear to have any fun.
-Work definitely came first in their lives.
+Work definitely came first in their lives.”

 TOO HIGH EXPECTATIONS